 - Make preparations ahead of time.
-To get the most out of the staff, plan the stand-down ahead of time.
-Jobsites operate on rigid schedules and tight deadlines, so it’s important to plan ahead of time to accommodate all jobs.
+Plan the stand-down ahead of time to get the most out of the staff.
+Job sites operate on rigid schedules and tight deadlines, so it’s essential to plan ahead of time to accommodate all jobs.
 TIP: Provide lunch as a reward for participation.

 - Cover the basics.
-Choose a theme for the stand-down to be centered on.
-Make the subject relevant to the current priorities on the jobsite, such as scaffolding, ladders, or roofing protection.
+Choose a theme for the stand-down.
+Make the subject relevant to the current priorities on the job site, such as scaffolding, ladders, or roofing protection.

 - Hold your stand-down.
-Present the information to the staff and keeping it short and simple.
-Visual aids or hands-on exercises, such as putting on a harness or testing a ladder/scaffold, may be used.
-TIP: Digitally disseminating safety information (via email and/or text).
+Present the information to the staff and keep it short and straightforward.
+Visual aids or hands-on exercises may be used, such as putting on a harness or testing a ladder/scaffold.
+TIP: Digitally disseminating safety information (via email or text).

 A safety stand-down is an optional event that allows workers to speak directly with employees about fall hazards and the importance of fall prevention.

 Since OSHA started holding fall prevention stand-down events seven years ago, their message that falls are preventable has reached nearly 10 million workers.
-These initiatives have succeeded in the public understanding of the importance of recognizing, evaluating, and controlling fall hazards.
+These initiatives are successful in the public understanding of the importance of recognizing, evaluating, and controlling fall hazards.